2025 Canoe Marathon Champs Logo Final

 • Long lap in Green, Short lap in Red.

-• All course options contain ONE SHORT LAP & a number of LONG LAPS [depending on Class] See “Race Distances & Classes” section for details of number of Long Laps and Portages.
+• All long course options contain ONE SHORT LAP & a number of LONG LAPS [depending on Class] See “Race Distances & Classes” section for details of number of Long Laps and Portages.

 • ONLY pass through the finish line buoys when finishing [30s penalty].